MiqueiasRihs/MiqueiasRihs/README.md

 ---

-With over 3 years of experience as a back-end developer, I have solid skills in Python, Django, and Postgresql.
-I am capable of developing scalable and robust web applications, following the best practices in the market and providing quality solutions for clients and users.
+As a software engineer, I possess advanced skills in Python, Django, and PostgreSQL.
+I specialize in creating scalable and robust web applications, always adhering to industry best practices and delivering high-quality solutions to clients and end-users.

-I have extensive experience in writing effective unit tests to ensure code quality and system functionality.
-My attention to detail and dedication to solid programming practices allow me to identify and correct errors at an early stage, avoiding future problems and ensuring system stability.
+I have extensive experience in writing effective unit tests, ensuring code quality and system functionality.
+My attention to detail and commitment to solid programming practices enable the early identification and correction of errors, preventing future issues and ensuring system stability.

-In addition, I have knowledge of React, allowing me to effectively collaborate with front-end development teams to deliver end-to-end solutions.

-I am always seeking new challenges and opportunities to enhance my skills as a back-end developer and bring creative and innovative solutions to challenging projects.
+Additionally, I have knowledge of React and Angular, which allows me to collaborate effectively with front-end development teams to deliver end-to-end solutions.
+I have experience with Docker, Celery, Redis, and MongoDB, enabling me to manage the entire lifecycle of complex applications.
+I am constantly motivated by new challenges and continuously seek opportunities to enhance my skills and bring creative and innovative solutions to complex projects.

 <h4>You can find me in... :mag:</h4>